marchellll/golang-service-template/README.md

   --format '{{ sql . "  " }}'
 ```

-Now we can apply the migration using `go-migrate` (https://github.com/golang-migrate/migrate), instead of atlas's cloud service.
+Now we can apply the migration using `go-migrate` (https://github.com/golang-migrate/migrate), instead of (paid) atlas's cloud service.

 ```sh